 W I T N E S S E T H

-WHEREAS, PGET has entered into a Master Agreement dated _____ with Enron Energy Marketing Corp. ("EEMC"), pursuant to which PGET has entered into multiple power saletransactions, a list of which transactionsis set forth in Exhibit A, whereby PGET is obligated to sell and deliver certain specified amounts of power at certain specified times to EEMC;
+WHEREAS, PGET has entered into a Master Agreement dated _____ with Enron Energy Marketing Corp. (formerly known as PG&E Energy Services, [Inc.]) ("EEMC"), pursuant to which PGET and EEMC have entered into the two power sale transactions set forth in Exhibit A, whereby PGET is obligated to sell and deliver and EEMC is obligated to purchase and accept certain specified amounts of power at certain specified times;

-WHEREAS, the foregoing Master Agreement and the transactions thereunder between PGET and EEMC have been assigned to EPMI pursuant to an Assignment and Assumption Agreement dated as of December [ ], 2000;WHEREAS, for purposes of this Agreement, the foregoing Master Agreement between PGET and EEMC, as assigned to EPMI, shall be referred to herein as the "PGET/EPMI Agreement" andcertain of the transactions under the PGET/EPMI Agreement, as more specifically identified on Exhibit A hereof, shall be referred to herein as the "EPMI Purchase Transactions";
+WHEREAS, the foregoing Master Agreement and the transactions thereunder between PGET and EEMC have been assigned to EPMI pursuant to an Assignment and Assumption Agreement dated as of December [ ], 2000; [Need to confirm that Master Agreement is being assigned with the various transactions.
+Does EPMI have its own master agreement with PGET?]

+WHEREAS, for purposes of this Agreement, the foregoing Master Agreement between PGET and EEMC, as assigned to EPMI, shall be referred to herein as the "PGET/EPMI Agreement" and the two transactions set forth as Items 1 and 2 on Exhibit A hereof, shall be referred to herein as "EPMI Transaction 1" (but only to the extent of 50 MWh/h as further described below) and "EPMI Transaction 2," respectively, and collectively, as the "EPMI Purchase Transactions";

-WHEREAS, pursuant to the PGET/EPMI Agreement, EPMI has the right to call, and has called for, the posting of certain collateral by PGET in order to secure PGET's obligations thereunder;WHEREAS, PGET has informed EPMI that PGET will not be able to post such collateral, thereby potentially triggering a right of EPMI to effectTransactions; a termination of the EPMI Purchase WHEREAS, PGET has entered into a Master Agreement dated _____ with AVISTA pursuant to which AVISTA has entered into multiple transactions, a list of which transactions is set forth in Exhibit B (the "PGET Purchase Transactions"), whereby AVISTA is obligated to sell and deliver certain specified amounts of power at certain specified timesto PGET (the PGET Purchase Transactions, together with the Master Agreement between PGET and AVISTA, shall be referred to herein as the "PGET/AVISTA Agreement");
+WHEREAS, pursuant to the PGET/EPMI Agreement, EPMI has the right to call for the posting of certain collateral by PGET in order to secure PGET's obligations thereunder, as and to the extent permitted under the PGET/EPMI Agreement and the EPMI Transactions;

+WHEREAS, PGET and EPMI are desirous of identifying a means to avoid, to the extent possible, circumstances that could potentially trigger a termination of the EPMI Purchase Transactions by managing their respective power trading positions;

+WHEREAS, PGET has entered into two transactions pursuant to the Western Systems Power Pool Agreement ("WSPP Agreement") as set forth in Exhibit B (the "PGET Purchase Transactions"), whereby AVISTA is obligated to sell and deliver and PGET is obligated to purchase and accept certain specified amounts of power at certain specified times (the PGET Purchase Transactions, together with the WSPP Agreement as applicable to the PGET Purchase Transactions shall be referred to herein as the "PGET/AVISTA Agreement");

+WHEREAS, AVISTA has deposited with PGET cash collateral in the amount of $30,800,000.00 U.S. Dollars as of 12/21/2000 as security for AVISTA's future obligations to PGET in respect of the PGET Purchase Transactions (the "AVISTA Collateral").

-WHEREAS, EPMI and AVISTA have entered into a Master Agreement dated as of _______, which agreement governs power transactions entered into between EPMI and AVISTA from time to time (the "EPMI/AVISTA Master Agreement");
+WHEREAS, EPMI and AVISTA have entered into a Master Energy Purchase and Sale Agreement, dated as of February 4, 1998, which agreement governs power transactions entered into between EPMI and AVISTA from time to time (the "EPMI/AVISTA Master Agreement");

 WHEREAS, PGET, EPMI and AVISTA now desire to enter into certain settlement agreements relating to the EPMI Purchase Transactions and the PGET Purchase Transactions; and